pwnjack/gulpfile-bower/README.md

 - All other files will simply be copied

-Your worfklow will be to work on the 'source' folder and view the 'production' folder in your browser, real-time updated at every change, with a fancy notification for Mac users, for Windows you need Growl installed.
+Your worfklow will be to work on the 'source' folder and view the 'production' folder in your browser, real-time updated at every change, with a fancy notification (Pre-Lion and Windows users need Growl installed).

 ## Prepare